fullstackhero/dotnet-starter-kit/README.md

 ### Prerequisites
 - Install Terraform
 - Install & Configure AWS CLI profiles to allow terraform to provision resources for you.
-I have made a video about [AWS Credentials Management](https://www.youtube.com/watch?v=oY0-1mj4oCo&ab_channel=MukeshMurugan).
+We have made a video about [AWS Credentials Management](https://www.youtube.com/watch?v=oY0-1mj4oCo&ab_channel=MukeshMurugan).

 In brief, the terraform folder has 2 sub-folders.
 - backend